About Missing and Owning : While you have been away, Baba.

 many such after the morning newspaper or the evening news ritual;

-Or that lull throbbing with the hope of hearing your firm, small voice across the phone-line
+Or that lull throbbing with hope of hearing your firm, small voice across the phone-line,

-as Ma got you on the line to talk during my daily catch up calls,
+as Ma got you on the line to talk, during my daily catch-ups,

-filling up time imagining the peculiar shuffle of you feet
+imagining the peculiar shuffle of you feet, to rise from your dear armchair,

 as you got to the phone,

-(I never did tell you though what your weak, feeble voice of some days did to me!)
+I never did tell anyone though what your weak, feeble voice of errant days did for me.

 Or the sound of silence that lurked around and between us